-The steady improvements in labour market conditions probably helped to conceal the urgent need for reforms from policy-makers and the general public, overshadowing the increasing disparities across classes of workers, with a possibly negative impact on human capital accumulation and activity growth in a medium-term perspective.
+The steady improvements in labour market conditions probably helped to conceal the urgent need for reforms from policy-makers and the general public, overshadowing the adverse impact that the increasing disparities across classes of workers would exert in a medium-term perspective.

 Germany has traditionally been viewed as a sort of benchmark for Italy because of the size of the industrial sector and the export vocation common to the two economies.
 From the launch of monetary union to the eve of the global crisis, average GDP growth in Germany was broadly in line with that recorded in Italy and much lower than the euro-area average (Sabbatini and Zollino, 2010; Figure 10).
 However, the driving forces underlying such relatively low growth in the two countries were rather different.
-In Germany the subdued growth largely reflected the measures taken to correct the fiscal imbalances generated by national unification and the efforts to modernize the economy through the introduction of deep structural reforms; the resulting sluggishness in domestic demand was partly mitigated by the robust expansion of exports, at much higher rates than in the euro area as a whole.
+In Germany they largely reflected the measures taken to correct the macroeconomic imbalances generated by national unification and the efforts to modernize the economy through the introduction of deep structural reforms; the resulting sluggishness in domestic demand was partly mitigated by the robust expansion of exports, at much higher rates than in the euro area as a whole.
 The reform process undertaken in Germany in those years put the country in a more favourable position to react to the global crisis.